 - NECT needed better utilisation.
-It needs more events, sporting music, theatre etc; - WDC Youth advisory group would like to see Council venues and events team: - o endorsing, supporting and providing more publicity for youth events; - o attracting more high profile youth-friendly events to Whangarei; - subsidising events to increase equity so that all youth can participate in local events if they want to; - o facilitating voluntary youth involvement in local events; - having an increased presence on Instagram and Snapchat.
+It needs more events, sporting music, theatre etc; - Hockey Nothrland highlighted upcoming events - WDC Youth advisory group would like to see Council venues and events team: - endorsing, supporting and providing more publicity for youth events; - o attracting more high profile youth-friendly events to Whangarei; - subsidising events to increase equity so that all youth can participate in local events if they want to; - o facilitating voluntary youth involvement in local events; - o having an increased presence on Instagram and Snapchat.